 I want to get my podcast on the front page of spotify and itunes.

 Any nerds out there have connects who can help make it happen? @abreu_tweets is helping make it happen.

 — Sam Parr ⚪️ (@theSamParr) May 15, 2020

-Because you can’t really know how many subscribers a podcast has, this is one major reason I don’t publish my numbers.
+You can’t really know how many subscribers a podcast has, and this is one major reason I don’t publish my numbers.
 I want people listening or judging based on content, not count or comparison with other podcasts that may not even be truthful.

 Podcast platforms are adding new analytics tools

-Thankfully platforms like Apple and Google Podcasts are starting to make good efforts to determine how many subscribers a podcast has.
-I’m assuming this is tricky, due to privacy laws, but they are making an effort and I hope it grows.
+Platform providers like Apple and Google are starting to make tools to determine how many subscribers a podcast has.
+I’m assuming this is tricky, due to privacy laws, but I hope it grows.

 Apple specifically introduced a while ago a “Podcast Analytics” platform within its iTunes Connect platform.
 The analytics platform, although heading the right direction, has been in Beta for months and it’s rough.

-I have high hopes for Google’s new tool Google Podcast Manager offering a back end look at Google Podcasts, but for now, it doesn’t provide much more data.
-It provides plays, plays in the first 30 days, average time played, and a break down of device type like phone, tablet, smart speaker, etc. But it’s limited.
-For the time being accurately determining how many subscribers a podcast has is still partially a trust game, and partially a guessing game.
+Google’s new tool Google Podcast Manager seems to show signs of life, but for now, it doesn’t provide much more data than iTunes Connect.
+It provides plays, plays in the first 30 days, average time played, and a break down of device type like phone, tablet, smart speaker, etc. But it’s limited as well.

-In the future, I fully expect podcasting data to be complete and unhackable, giving us a crystal clear view on how many subscribers a podcast has.
-But, that’s up to the platforms and as they look to monetize podcasts on their own platforms I have a hunch they aren’t going to be quick to provide this data.
+In the future, I hope podcasting data to be complete and unhackable, giving us a crystal clear view on how many subscribers a podcast has.
+But, that’s up to the platforms.
+As they look to monetize podcasts on their own platforms I have a hunch they aren’t going to be quick to provide this data.